 So, what are the beauty secrets we most commonly hide?

-Then there’s having to shave or pluck hair from our underarms, legs, arms, body and bikini line.
+Then there’s having to shave or pluck hair from our underarms, legs, arms, eyebrows, body, face and bikini line.
 And, if like me, you get the odd hair escaping from your nostril, check out my recent post on how to tackle stragglers.

-Is the Bio Sana Pedi-File Foot Dresser the best in the world for this inelegant job?
+REMOVAL OF HARD SKIN FROM OUR FEET Is the Bio Sana Pedi-File Foot Dresser the best in the world for this inelegant job?
 I think so!

 BODY SLIMMING UNDERWEAR I wear a body every single day – come rain or shine.
 It makes me feel more confident having my muffin top smoothed out a bit.
 Personally I find the more structured shapewear too restrictive but love this one from good old M&S.

-My bust is rather matronly and so I can only wish I had to use chicken fillets in my bra.
+CHICKEN FILLETS My bust is rather matronly and so I can only wish I needed to use chicken fillets in my bra.
 But I have always wondered why women bother with them.
 Surely the game will be well and truly up when it comes to bedtime?
 I do remember when I was a teenager and had a flat chest, that I rather naively filled my bikini top with loo paper to make it look as if I had bosoms.
 Worked brilliantly until I finished swimming and saw the paper trailing behind me in the water!

 SECRET SQUIRTS OF BREATH FRESHENER Essential after garlic munching or a long day out without recourse to a toothbrush.
 Naturally none of us want to admit we might need it.
 Check out our tips on how to prevent bad breath.

 So, what do you think?
 Are you so comfortable with your partner that you divulge all or some aspects of your beauty regime?
 Or do you think it’s important to preserve the mystique and keep the preening a secret affair?